Skip to main content

 Benefits of journaling

-From work and money concerns to health worries, it's normal to feel overwhelmed sometimes - but particularly at the moment.
-The uncertainty and fear surrounding the pandemic have seriously taken their toll on our mental health, leaving lots of us anxious, stressed and feeling low.
+From work and money concerns to health worries, it's normal to feel overwhelmed sometimes.
+They can take a real toll on your mental health, leaving you anxious, stressed and feeling low.

 One of the key benefits of journaling on your mental health is that it helps with emotional regulation.
 Keeping a written journal can help to identify patterns in your feelings and behaviours, which in turn allows you to recognise whether there are specific triggers that affect your mood.